Paddy Harmon: Career

 Harmon started making money at the age of nine turning off gaslights each morning for per month.
 At 14, he started selling newspapers on a downtown street corner to support his family.
 At 16, he booked his first dance event; a dance that returned $83 on an investment of $40 to rent a hall.

 A big success were roller skating promotions in 1902 and 1903 when roller skating was a craze in the Midwest.
 In 1909, Harmon helped build the "Ice Palace" ice skating rink, in an attempt to have year-round ice skating and ice hockey.
 However, the building's refrigeration system was not up to the task.
 It was converted to a dance hall.
 Harmon took it over and operated it as "Paddy Harmon's Dreamland Ballroom".
 By the 1920s, Harmon owned two popular ballrooms in Chicago, (the Arcadia and Dreamland) and, in 1922, won the contract to operate the ballroom at the end of the Navy Pier.
 At the Pier, Harmon charged 5 cents per dance, 1 cent for children.
 For the time, Harmon was unique in booking all-black jazz bands to the Arcadia and Dreamland.
 In 1925, Harmon, along with George Schluesselburg, patented the "Harmon Mute" for playing 'wah-wah' effects on the trumpet and trombone.

 Harmon also was a sports promoter, initiating a six-day cycling race event in 1912 at the Dexter Park pavilion.
 Harmon first promoted a boxing match at age 14 and netted $375.
 Boxing was made illegal and Harmon only returned to being a boxing promoter after the legalization of professional boxing in Illinois in 1926 In 1926, Harmon expressed interest in buying a National Hockey League (NHL) ice hockey franchise, and had an option to buy the players of the Saskatoon Sheiks pro team, but was unsuccessful, losing out to Huntington Hardwick.

+"The House That Paddy Built" Chicago Stadium in 1956.